It’s really damn hard to find Western movies with strong female leads! Or strong women at all.

 Now, I meant it when I said this list isn’t in order.
 But if it was, Sharon Stone would probably still be in my number-one spot.

 She is everything you could possibly want in a badass Western female lead.
 The Lady is fierce but flawed, she wears appropriate attire for riding and gunfighting, she rarely smiles, and she’s loyal AF.
 Stone also hand-picked director Sam Raimi and costar Russell Crowe, and paid Leonardo DiCaprio’s salary out of her own pocket – she helped make this gem of a movie happen.
 I would pay anything to see her in another Western.

 2. Joan Crawford in Johnny Guitar (1954)

-The title should have been ‘Vienna’, because Joan Crawford plays the lead and she f*cking owns the movie – just like her character runs a saloon and commands half the town.
-Crawford doesn’t waste a moment of screentime, always passionate, always simmering with a fiery intensity.
+The movie’s title should have been ‘Vienna’, because Joan Crawford plays the lead and she f*cking owns the movie – just like her character owns a saloon and commands half the town.
+Crawford doesn’t waste a moment of screentime, always passionate, and always simmering with a fiery intensity.

 3. Hailee Steinfeld in True Grit (2010)

 Before she was dazzling us with her vocals in Pitch Perfect 2 and on her own albums, Steinfeld wowed the world as the no-nonsense Mattie Ross, on her mission to avenge her father and kill Tom Chaney.
 Steinfeld should have won more of the awards for which this performance got nominations, because the movie couldn’t have been so awesome without her.

 4. Robin Weigert in Deadwood (2004-2006, 2019 movie)